Installation guide

 Step 0: nginx.org, not your distro

-These modules are built against the official nginx.org packages.
-They will not work with the nginx version in Debian or Ubuntu's default repositories.
-That's a different build with different ABI versions.
+These modules are compiled against nginx.org packages.
+They won't load on the nginx that ships with Debian or Ubuntu.
+That's a different binary, different ABI, different everything.

 Quick check: Run nginx -v.
-If the output says something like nginx/1.26.x and you installed from nginx.org, you're good.
-If it says nginx/1.18.0 or similar ancient version, that's the distro package.
+Something like nginx/1.30.x from nginx.org?
+You're good. nginx/1.18.0 or similar ancient version?
+That's the distro package.
+Time to switch.

 Step 1: Add the Blendbyte repository